 When you get a tattoo, it’s done with a tattoo gun and it’s almost impossible to be able to do nice feathery strokes that actually look like eyebrow hair.
 Tattooing does not look as natural because you can’t do those soft feathery strokes.

 In addition, a tattoo goes deep into your skin versus Microblading; it’s only on the surface of your skin.
 It is semi-permanent and only lasts about one to two years versus if you got your eyebrows tattooed it would last anywhere between eight to ten years or maybe forever.

 The Microblading Procedure

 Here are the steps for a professional Microblading eyebrow service.
-The steps include measuring, stenciling (with the Précis Stencils), waxing, trimming, tweezing, numbing, and Microblading with the unique Heiress Microblade tool.
+The steps include measuring, stenciling (with the Precise Stencils), waxing, trimming, tweezing, numbing, and Microblading with the unique High-res Microblade tool.

-- First, the client gets numb with topical lidocaine for about 20 to 25 minutes.
+- Your brows will get numbed with topical lidocaine numbing for about 20 to 25 minutes.

-- After cleaning Artist will map out the shape by outlining symmetric eyebrows.
+- Then, After cleaning the procedure area, the artist will map out the shape by outlining symmetric eyebrows.